-The staff of the Federal Trade Commission will examine consumer protection issues related to video game loot boxes at a public workshop on August 7, 2019, in Washington, DC.
+The staff of the Federal Trade Commission examined consumer protection issues related to video game loot boxes at a public workshop on August 7, 2019, in Washington, DC.
 Loot boxes are in-game rewards that contain a random assortment of virtual items (loot) to assist a player advance in the online game or to customize his or her game avatar.

-Topics this workshop will cover include:
+Topics this workshop covered included:

 - A look at the in-game transaction landscape, including the origins and evolution of loot boxes and their role in game play and the digital marketplace;

 - Research examining consumer behavior, including child and adolescent behavior, in the context of video games and digital transactions; and

 - A discussion of consumer awareness and education about in-game digital transactions, including the mechanics, marketing, and financial commitments associated with loot boxes.

 FTC staff also welcomes written comments on the issues discussed at the workshop.
 Public comments should be submitted online by 11:59 pm ET on October 11, 2019.

 The workshop, which was free and open to the public, was at the Constitution Center, 400 7th St., SW, Washington, D.C., and was webcast live.